fetchai/docs-archived/docs/etch-language/persistent-globals.md

-For enhanced developer experience, we have introduced more succinct and ledger efficient persistent variable types for storing data on the Fetch.AI Ledger.
-These types are equivalent to `State` and `ShardedState` objects.
+Persistent globals are succinct and ledger efficient persistent variable types that store data on the Fetch.AI Ledger.
+They are equivalent to `State` and `ShardedState` objects and are the primary mechanism for shard management.

 Five new keywords identify these types: `persistent`, `sharded`, `use`, `as`, and `any`.